DanB91/GBEmu/README.md

 	* `-d` -- Start with the debugger screen up and emulator paused.

 ### Controls
 GBEmu supports both keyboard and controller input.
 Any controller supported by SDL2 should be supported.
 Xbox One/360, PS4, PS3, controllers are included.
 A list can be found [here](https://github.com/gabomdq/SDL_GameControllerDB/blob/master/gamecontrollerdb.txt).

-Right, now mappings are fixed, but customization will be coming in the future.
+Default emulator controls for US keyboards are in the *Keyboard* section below.
+If you do not use a US keyboard, the keyboard controls are automatically determined by "translating" US keyboard mappings into your keyboard language.
+For example, the Game Boy A button on a standard French keyboard would be `=` instead of `/`.
+Both keyboard and controller controls can be changed in **config.txt**.

-There is a bunch of functionality available on the keyboard that is not currently mapped to the controller (e.g. pausing emulation).
-More thought needs to be put into how it should map to the controller.
+By default there is a bunch of functionality available on the keyboard that is not currently mapped to the controller (e.g. pausing emulation).
+However, any emulator action can be mapped to the controller in **config.txt**.

 #### Keyboard
-The following mappings are the default keyboard mappings (they have changed since version 0.0.1).
-They can be changed in **config.txt**:
+The following mappings are the default keyboard mappings for a US keyboard (they have changed since version 0.0.1):

 - `W S A D` -- Up, Down, Left, and Right, respectively
 - `/ .` -- A and B, respectively